 - service unavailable – DNS failure

-There are three main causes of a 503 error
+Three main causes of a 503 error

 1. Server maintenance

-Much like your car, a server gets routine maintenance to keep things running smoothly.
+Like your car, a server gets routine maintenance to keep things running smoothly.
 It could be undergoing general updates and enhancements for user experience, going through important backups or adding database security.

 2. Server overload

 Too much traffic can overload a server.
 You’ve probably experienced this around the holiday season when you and millions of other people shop online.
 The server can also become overloaded if the site’s content has outgrown its resources.
 Another possibility for server overload is malware or spam attacks.

 A domain name server is a go-between for computers and computer users.
 Essentially, it translates domain names into IP addresses.
 Malware or spam can change DNS settings.

 As a general rule, a 503 service unavailable error comes from the server side, not your side.
 That said, here are a few quick and easy ways to test things out to be sure.
 For efficiency, take these steps, as the first one may be the only one you need to do.

 - Refresh the page – As with many things, sometimes a simple refresh works wonders.
 You can either use the refresh button in your browser or the F5 button on your keyboard.
 If you’re in the middle of making a payment, be careful since you might get charged twice once you hit the refresh button.